 The Koffee Pot, a staple of the Manchester Breakfast scene, has been serving the hungry and hungover for over ten years.
 If you’re looking for a no-nonsense ‘greasy spoon’ in the heart of Manchester this is the place.

-On arrival the friendly and attentive staff greeted me warmly.
-Service was quick, with my order taken within a few minutes and my food arriving around ten minutes after ordering.
+On arrival, the friendly and attentive staff greeted me warmly.
+Service was quick, with my order was taken within a few minutes and my food arriving around ten minutes after ordering.